-Our Annual Report and Accounts 2016
+Our Interim Report and Accounts 2017

 |View previous Interim and Annual Reports here|

 It is encouraging to be able to report a substantial rebound in operating performance at WHIreland for the first six months of the current financial year, compared with a difficult period for the first half of 2016.

 The recovery in profitability has been driven by revenue growth in both divisions (Private Wealth Management and Corporate and Institutional Broking), the detail of which is outlined in the Chief Executive’s statement.
 In addition to restoring profitability, we have bolstered our balance sheet through the previously announced sale of our Manchester office which has increased our cash balance substantially.

 We have announced our intention to change our accounting reference date from November to March, effective as of March 2018.
 This brings us into line with many of our competitors and will also reduce the duplication of reporting requirements in regard to our wider regulatory responsibilities.

 Recurring revenues are now at 45% of total revenues.
 With a strong pipeline of business in our Corporate and Institutional Broking division and continued growth in our discretionary assets under management in our Private Wealth division, I am optimistic about the outlook for the second half of 2017 and the foundations for future growth into 2018.

 Finally, I would like to acknowledge on behalf of the Board and Senior Management team the continued hard work and focus of all of our employees during the past six months.